mwarning/KadNode/misc/manpage.md

 kadnode --peer bttracker.debian.org --peer 192.168.1.1
 ```

-2. Ping a node using the KadNode console if present:
+2. Ping a peer using the KadNode console if present:
 ```
 kadnode-ctl ping bttracker.debian.org
 ```